odinphillips/HelloWorld_yojimbo/README.md

 # HelloWorld_yojimbo

-Quickstart for using the yojimbo network library for client/server games written in C++
+Quickstart for using the yojimbo network library for UDP client/server games written in C++

 **Note: this guide is for Windows users.**